devmiistry/CSS_Price_Panel/README.md

 # CSS_Price_Panel
-A price panel made with HTML and CSS
+A sample price panel made with HTML and CSS